brainsum/c2distro-project/README.md

 ## Setup

+### App

+Drupal itself is in the `app` folder, you need to use `composer install` there, too.
+Note, when using the supplied docker stack, on `app` is mounted in the container.

 ### Environment variables

 By default, the project depends on some environment variables.
 See the [settings.php scaffold file](./composer/c2distro/assets/default.settings.php) as well the files in the [settings folder](./settings).